levinion/fzfmenu/README.md

 picker = "python ~/.config/fzfmenu/plugins/history.py picker {}"
 runner = "python ~/.config/fzfmenu/plugins/history.py runner {}"
 ```

+A simpler version of configuration file can be found in [examples/config.toml](examples/config.toml).

 You can also find examples for plugins in the [examples/plugins](examples/plugins) directory.